China's yuan plunges again. Is a currency war coming?

 A sliding currency could help China's huge export industry cope with new US tariffs, as it makes Chinese products cheaper for buyers who pay in dollars.
 That could in turn boost an economy that posted its slowest growth rate in nearly two years — 6.7% — in the second quarter.

 Unlike the dollar or euro, the yuan does not float freely against other currencies.
-Instead, China's central bank helps guide the currency by setting a daily trading range.
-On Thursday, it surprised investors by guiding the yuan lower.
+Instead, China's central bank — the People's Bank of China — helps guide the currency by setting a daily trading range.

-Ken Cheung, a currency analyst at investment bank Mizuho, said the move implied that the central bank would tolerate a weaker currency in order to support the economy.
+Analysts at research firm BMI noted Friday that the yuan is weakening because investors expect the bank to loosen monetary policy "in a bid to support an economy that is facing multiple headwinds," including a trade war with the United States.

 Related: China's yuan is weakening against the dollar.
 Here's what's going on